zam7/Biological_Processes/Final_Project/Report.md

 ---------------------

 4. Determine relevant biomass yield and oxygen requirement equations for nitrifiers (stoichiometry).
-5. Use \delta G values to analyze the likelihood of oxygen being used by heterotroph or nitrifier.
+5. Use $\Delta G$ values to analyze the likelihood of oxygen being used by heterotroph or nitrifier.
 6. Set a criteria for minimum nitrification treatment and determine what level of DO is needed to ensure that nitrification happens.
 7. Use that to determine the maximum influent BOD.